jcserv/manaql-ingest/README.md

 3. Run `make setup`
 4. Run `poetry install`
 5. Run `make dev-db` to start a local postgres database, then `make migrate`

+Then, to run the application:

+Run `make run` to run the entire etl process OR:
-6. Run `make download` to download the Scryfall data
+- `make download` to download the Scryfall data
-7. Run `make ingest` to ingest the Scryfall data into the database
+- `make ingest` to ingest the Scryfall data into the database
-8. Run `make process` to process the Scryfall data into the card/printings tables
+- `make process` to process the Scryfall data into the card/printings tables

 TODO:
 - async.io instead of tqdm?
-- guesstimate eur_foil_etched price?